pfrazee/eco/README.md

 ## Background

 Secure-scuttlebutt feeds guarantee delivery order and message authenticity.
 In Phoenix, each feed represents an individual user.
 By merging updates from multiple feeds, we can create aggregate datasets, as in a multi-node database.
 However, because the nodes only sync periodically, and (in extreme cases) may never experience mutual uptime, the datasets must be prepared for a weaker form of consistency (eventual consistency).
-Ecotypes is a library of types which behave well under these conditions.
+Eco is a library of types which behave well under these conditions.

-[Background reading on eventual consistency, conflict-free replicated data types, and causal consistency.](https://github.com/pfraze/crdt_notes) If referring to the "Network design" section, Ecotypes are designed for optimistic, passive replication, and uses operation-based replication.
+[Background reading on eventual consistency, conflict-free replicated data types, and causal consistency.](https://github.com/pfraze/crdt_notes) If referring to the "Network design" section, Eco types are designed for optimistic, passive replication, and uses operation-based replication.

 ## Server Consistency